mchablani/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 The code for this step is contained in the third code cell of the IPython notebook.

-I randomly plotted few images from train-validation split and test set.
-Also used the validation1 set from the pickel file for validation that was provided.
-After this plot it was obvious that images especially in the valid.p file were very dark and later on when I did prediction on it gave poor results so I decided to do image scaling.
+I randomly plotted 1 image for each target class for train and test set.
+![alt text][image9]

+![alt text][image10]

+I also plotted 1 image from each class after data preprocessing step.
+![alt text][image11]

 ###Design and Test a Model Architecture